A Geometric Approach to Radial Correlation Type Problems

-Let $d((I_1,\nu_1),(I_2,\nu_2))=\varepsilon$.
-Choose $(I_1,\nu_1)$ and $(I_2,\nu_2)$ satisfying (\ref{eqn:teuf}) in $x^{\vee}(\beta)$.
-Furthermore, assume $\varepsilon$ is minimal when the pair $((I_1,\nu_1),(I_2,\nu_2))$ is chosen as above.
-Let $\delta>0$ be such that $\delta<\varepsilon_0/2$.
-We choose $K_1$ (resp $K_2$) a $(1,\delta)$- constructing pancake for $(I_1,\nu_1)$ (resp $(I_2,\nu_2)$) such that $I_1\subset K_1\subset I_1+\delta$ and $I_2\subset K_2\subset I_2+\delta$.
-Therefore by definition, the Hausdorff distance between $K_1$ and $K_2$ is larger than $\varepsilon_0$.
-At the same time, by the minimality of $\varepsilon$, the intersection of $K_1$ and $K_2$ is non-empty.
-We now start to cut the $K_2$ pancake in an appropriate manner.
-Choose the cutting hemi-sphere of the set $K_2$ to be a hemi-sphere with its boundary being a $(n-2)$-dimensional sphere, which is orthogonal to the geodesic segment $\tau_2$ (which is the longest geodesic inside $K_1$ that is orthogonal to $I_1$).
-We start to cut $K_2$ with respect to this cutting hemi-sphere.
-After the first cut, we choose a new set $K^1_2$ which is the intersection of $K_2$ with the cutting hemi-sphere containing the geodesic $I_1$.
-We carry on the cutting process each time with respect to a cutting-hemi-sphere, such that its boundary is orthogonal to $\tau_2$.
-At each stage we choose the hemi-sphere containing the geodesic $I_1$.
-We denote the set obtained after cutting $j$ times by $K^j_2$.
-By the choice of the cutting hemi-spheres, the distance between the geodesic $I_1$ to the set $K^j_2$ is non-increasing as $j$ increases.
-Hence eventually, there will be a $K^j_2$ pancake such that its distance to a subset of the geodesic $I_1$ would be less than $\delta$.
-Denote this subset of $I_1$ by $J_1$ and consider it as a spherical needle, where the probability measure on $J_1$ is the probability measure obtained by restricting the measure $\nu_1$ on $J_1$ and normalising it.
-Moreover, this pancake will be a subset of $(I_1\cap K_1\cap K_2)+\delta$, and hence a spherical needle inside $K^j_2$ which will be $\delta$-close to $(J_1,\nu_1|_{J_1})$ where $J_1\subset I_1$.
+By definition, the partition $\Pi$ is a (weak) limit of a finite partition $\Pi^N$, where $K_1\in \Pi^N$ is a constructing pancake.
+We now apply the algorithmic cutting procedure used in the proof of Lemma \ref{genlova} (by the aim of the Borsuk-Ulam Theorem) to cut the constructing pancakes of partition $\Pi^N$ in an appropriate manner to reach a \emph{new} partition different from $\Pi$ but still satisfying the properties of Lemma \ref{genlova}.
+Since $n\geq 4$, (we can) choose the cutting hemi-sphere to be a hemi-sphere with its boundary being a $(n-2)$-dimensional sphere, which is orthogonal to the geodesic segment $I_1$.
+We start to cut (solution of equation (\ref{eqn:borsuk})) with respect to this cutting hemi-sphere.
+After the first cut, we choose a new set $K^1_1$ which is the intersection of $K_1$ with the cutting hemi-sphere containing the point $w$.
+We carry on the cutting process each time with respect to a cutting-hemi-sphere, such that its boundary is orthogonal to $I_1$.
+At each stage we choose the hemi-sphere containing the point $w$.
+We denote the set obtained after cutting $j$ times by $K^j_1$.
+By the choice of the cutting hemi-spheres, the distance between the geodesic $I_2$ to the set $K^j_1$ is non-increasing as $j$ increases.
+Hence eventually, there will be a $K^j_1$ pancake such that its distance to a $J_\beta\subset I_2$ would be less than $\delta$.
+Moreover, according to the claim in the proof of Theorem \ref{con}, the needle $(J_\beta,\nu_{\beta})$, where $\nu_{\beta}$ is the probability measure obtained by restricting $\nu_2$ on $J_{\beta}$, is a \emph{good needle}.
 This is a contradiction with the definition of $\varepsilon_0$.
 The proof of Lemma \ref{close} is completed.

 \begin{flushright} $\Box$ \end{flushright}